-Feb 24th 2020
+Feb 24th, 2020

-I received the following email from Mr. Jim Krempien
+I received the following email from Mr. Jim Krempien.

 Dear Dr. Al-Hallak,

-Investigation reports: You will receive a copy of Ms. Mosher’s investigation reports from Shores Jardine LLP as part the disclosure documents in advance of the hearing.
-I have copied David Jardine, legal counsel, so that you or your legal counsel can contact him to arrange receipt of the disclosure documents.
+Investigation reports: You will receive a copy of Ms. Mosher’s investigation reports from Shores Jardine LLP as part of the disclosure documents in advance of the hearing.
+I have copied David Jardine, legal counsel so that you or your legal counsel can contact him to arrange receipt of the disclosure documents.

 Yes, this status update letter was sent to you via Canada Post registered mail.
-The Canada Post tracking number for the February 7, 2020 letter is RN 391 239 604 CA”.
-It was sent separately from the Record of Decision letters that we sent on February 12, 2020 via Canada Post registered mail.
-The February 7, 2020 status update letter was drafted by me, but as I was out of the office on the day it was printed and mailed, I directed my assistant Lyne Daigle to print, sign it (on my behalf) and mail it.
-For your reference the “P.P.” in front of Ms. Daigle’s signature refers to:
+The Canada Post tracking number for the Feb 7th, 2020 letter is RN 391 239 604 CA”.
+It was sent separately from the Record of Decision letters that we sent on Feb 12th, 2020 via Canada Post registered mail.
+The Feb 7th, 2020 status update letter was drafted by me, but as I was out of the office on the day it was printed and mailed, I directed my assistant Lyne Daigle to print and sign it (on my behalf) and mail it.
+For your reference, the “P.P.” in front of Ms. Daigle’s signature refers to:

-per procurationem: This term is taken from the Latin word procurare meaning “to take care of.”
+per procurationem: This term is taken from the Latin word procure, meaning “to take care of.”
 Now, when signing on someone else’s behalf, the signature is preceded by p.p. standing for per procurationem.
 The p.p. is a signal to the reader that someone signed the letter on behalf of another.

 I have no knowledge of this letter, its contents or when/how it was sent.

-My reply to Mr. Krempien, at the ACP complaint department.
-Feb 24th 2020
+My reply to Mr. Krempien at the ACP complaint department.
+Feb 24th, 2020

 Thanks for your email, Mr. Krempien.
-Please cc all our communications to [email protected]
+Please cc all our communications to [email protected].

-I sent the following email to the hearing director
+I sent the following email to the hearing director.